The Gysin exact sequence for $S^1$-equivariant symplectic homology: Abstract

 \section{Abstract}

 We define $S^1$-equivariant symplectic homology for symplectically aspherical manifolds with contact boundary, using a Floer-type construction first proposed by Viterbo.
 We show that it is related to the usual symplectic homology by a Gysin exact sequence.
 As an important ingredient of the proof, we define a parametrized version of symplectic homology, corresponding to families of Hamiltonian functions indexed by a finite dimensional smooth parameter space.
-We define a parametrized version of the Robbin-Salamon index, which gives the grading for these new versions of symplectic homology.
-We indicate several applications and ramifications of our constructions.